isomerpages/imda-tradetrust/_solution/Carrier & Logistics Service Provider.md

 ---
 <p>Use Case</p>
 <p>Document processing</p>
+<p>Ships are estimated to transport approximately 80 percent of goods.</p>
 <p>Paper-based processes hamper global trade.</p>
 <p>By digitizing bills of lading with TradeTrust, as an issuer, you can enable
 system interoperability and platform-agnostic, seamless data exchange with